Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Related Work

+\textbf{Reasoning Models.} The emergence of reasoning models was catalyzed by OpenAI-o1~\citep{jaech2024openai}, which demonstrated that reasoning performance can scale significantly via test-time compute.
+This paradigm was further advanced by DeepSeek-R1~\citep{guo2025deepseek}, which utilized GRPO~\citep{shao2024deepseekmath} to show that rule-based rewards can elicit self-correction and reflection without dense human supervision.
+This paradigm has been extended through the Qwen family~\citep{qwq32b, qwen2025qwen25technicalreport, yang2025qwen3technicalreport} and the Kimi series~\citep{team2025kimi, kimiteam2025kimik2openagentic}, which have brought high-performance reasoning to the ecosystem.
+Most recently, Gemini family~\citep{comanici2025gemini} and the Llama-Nemotron series~\citep{grattafiori2024llama3herdmodels, bercovich2025llamanemotronefficientreasoningmodels} have integrated multimodal perception and instruction-following into the reasoning loop, establishing a new state-of-the-art for general-purpose agents.

-RLVR has become a widely adopted strategy for enhancing the reasoning capabilities of LLMs in domains with clearly verifiable correctness, such as mathematics and programming ~\citep{guo2025deepseek,team2025kimi,ma2025s,chu2025gpg}.
+\textbf{Reinforcement Learning with Verifiable Reward (RLVR).} RLVR has become a widely adopted strategy for enhancing the reasoning capabilities of LLMs in domains with clearly verifiable correctness, such as mathematics and programming ~\citep{guo2025deepseek,ma2025s,chu2025gpg,yan2025learning,zheng2025group,hao2025policy}.
 Recent work has explored a wide range of RLVR techniques, which can be broadly categorized as value-model-based or value-model-free.
 Value-model-based methods, such as PPO~\citep{schulman2017proximal}, VinePPO~\citep{kazemnejad2024vineppo}, and VAPO~\citep{yue2025vapo}, explicitly learn a value function to estimate the expected cumulative reward, providing stable training signals at the cost of additional computational overhead.
-On the other hand, value-model-free methods, such as GRPO~\citep{shao2024deepseekmath}, REINFORCE++~\citep{hu2025reinforce++}, and DAPO~\citep{yu2025dapo}, avoid explicit value modeling by relying on Monte Carlo-based advantage estimation.
-While these approaches reduce modeling complexity, they often suffer from high gradient variance, which undermines training stability and overall performance.
+On the other hand, value-model-free methods, such as GRPO~\citep{shao2024deepseekmath}, REINFORCE++~\citep{hu2025reinforce++}, and DAPO~\citep{yu2025dapo}, avoid explicit value modeling by relying on Monte Carlo advantage estimation.
+While these approaches reduce modeling complexity, they often suffer from high gradient variance, which undermines training stability and performance.